-This announcement applies to both Juan Santamaría International Airport, near San José, and Daniel Oduber Quirós Airport in Liberia, Guanacaste.
+This applies to both Juan Santamaría International Airport, near San José, and Daniel Oduber Quirós Airport in Liberia, Guanacaste.
 But doesn’t include Costa Rica’s land borders with Panama and Nicaragua.
 The process will be gradual.
-For now, Costa Rica only allows five flights per week.

 Here are the measures that every tourists must adhere to :

-- To acquire travel insurance that covers medical care or an unexpected extended hotel stay
+- Acquire travel insurance that covers medical care or an unexpected extended hotel stay

 Epidemiological forms, social distancing, face coverings, sanitizing stations, sanitizer carpets and heat cameras to detect high temperatures… A video released by Aeris Holding, the SJO terminal’s management company, presents the sanitary protocols.